karl-sjogren/karl-sjogren.com/_posts/2019-04-07-time-for-a-change.md

 So my hope here is to write a series of posts describing some the little things we've added to Saga during the years of development.
-Since this is a proprietary product I won't be able to show much actual code for stuff that are not already available (such as public javascripts) but I can still talk about the ideas and concepts.
+Since this is a proprietary product I won't be able to show much actual code for stuff that are not already available (such as public javascript) but I can still talk about the ideas and concepts.